Ezekiel Chapter Eight

 What was this "idol of jealousy"?
 In 2 Kings 21, we see that Manasseh had set up an Asherah pole in the temple which was removed by Josiah.
 This idol is probably that Asherah pole that they had kept and now brought out like Manasseh had done before.

-Then he brought me to the entrance to the court.
-I looked, and I saw a hole in the wall.
-He said to me, 'Son of man, now dig into the wall.'
-So I dug into the wall and saw a doorway there.
-And he said to me, 'Go in and see the wicked and detestable things they are doing here.'
-So I went in and looked, and I saw portrayed all over the walls all kinds of crawling things and unclean animals and all the idols of Israel.
+He brought me to the entrance of the courtyard; and when I looked, I saw a hole in the wall.
+He said to me, "Human being, dig into the wall."
+After digging in the wall, I saw a door.
+"Go in," he said, "and see the wicked practices they are engaged in here."
+So I went in and looked, and there, carved on the walls all around, were every kind of reptile and repulsive animal, along with all the idols of the house of Isra'el.

 Now, Ezekiel is taken to a basement area where there were all kinds of pictures of animals and idols on the wall.
 This would have been like a secret sanctuary but, as we see, God knew that it was there even though the common people may not have.